 A bad debt is an account receivable that has been clearly identified as not being collectible.
-This means that you remove that specific account receivable from the accounts receivable account, usually by creating a credit memo in the billing software and then matching the credit memo against the original invoice, which removes both the credit memo and the invoice from the accounts receivable report.
+This means that you remove that specific account receivable from the accounts receivable account, usually by creating a credit memo in the billing software and then matching the credit memo against the original invoice; doing so removes both the credit memo and the invoice from the accounts receivable report.

 For example, ABC International has $100,000 of accounts receivable, of which it estimates that $5,000 will eventually become bad debts.
 It therefore charges $5,000 to the bad debt expense (which appears in the income statement) and a credit to the allowance for doubtful accounts (which appears just below the accounts receivable line in the balance sheet).
 A month later, ABC knows that a $1,500 invoice is indeed a bad debt.
 It creates a credit memo for $1,500, which reduces the accounts receivable account by $1,500 and the allowance for doubtful accounts by $1,500.
 Thus, when ABC recognizes the actual bad debt, there is no impact on the income statement - only a reduction of the accounts receivable and allowance for doubtful accounts line items in the balance sheet (which offset each other).